xiaoxiae/slama.dev/_posts/2022-06-25-introduction.md

 category_part: 1
 redirect_from:
 - /manim/1/
+- /manim/
 excerpt: Over the course of this year, I created a well-received "Introduction to Manim" series for KSP (Czech CS-oriented correspondence seminar), so it made sense to make it more accessible by translating it to English and publish it here.
 ---

 **→ Part 1 ←**, [Part 2](/manim/2/), [Part 3](/manim/3/), [Part 4](/manim/4/), [Part 5](/manim/5/), [Part 6](/manim/6/)

-_Over the course of this year, I created a well-received "Introduction to Manim" series for [KSP](https://ksp.mff.cuni.cz/) (Czech CS-oriented correspondence seminar), so it made sense to make it more accessible by translating it to English and publish it here._
+_Over the course of this year (2021/2022), I created a well-received "Introduction to Manim" series for [KSP](https://ksp.mff.cuni.cz/) (Czech CS-oriented correspondence seminar), so it made sense to make it more accessible by translating it to English and publish it here._

+_**27/12/2023 update:**_
+- fixed to be up-to-date with **Manim v0.18.0**
+- the code snippets can be selected by **triple clicking** on the code window

+---

 - .
 {:toc}